Counting tanglegrams with species: Unrooted tanglegrams

 We give here a brief sketch of the proof of \eqref{e-diss}, referring the reader to \cite[Section 4.1]{species-book} for a more detailed discussion.
 Every tree has a unique ``center", which is a vertex or edge that is fixed by every automorphism of the tree.
 An unrooted tree may be identified with a tree rooted at its center.
 To prove \eqref{e-diss}, we describe a bijection, equivariant with respect to the automorphism group of the tree, from the non-center vertices and edges of a tree to pairs consisting of a vertex and an incident edge.
 If $v$ is a non-center vertex, we pair it with the first edge on the unique path from $v$ to the center (this edge may be the center), and if $e$ is a non-center edge, we pair it with the first vertex on the unique path from $e$ to the center (this vertex may be the center).
 From the bijection just described, we get a bijection from $A$-trees rooted at a vertex or edge to $A$-trees rooted at a center vertex or edge (equivalent to unrooted $A$-trees) or at a vertex and incident edge.

 Now let $U$ be the species of ``unrooted binary trees"; that is, unrooted trees in which every vertex has degree one or three, the leaves (vertices of degree one) are labeled, and the internal vertices (of degree three) are unlabeled.
 (We are not including the tree with one vertex.)
 First we consider $U$-trees rooted at an edge $e$.
 Removing the edge $e$ and rooting the remaining two trees at the vertices incident with $e$ gives two rooted binary trees.
-Thus $\Ue=E_2(R) = R-X$.
-Similarly, we can remove the root edge from a $U$-tree rooted at a vertex and incident edge to obtain a pair of rooted trees, but in this case the rooted trees are ordered, so $\Uve=R^2$.
+Thus $\Ue=E_2(R) = R-X$, where $R$ is the species of rooted binary trees discussed in Section \ref{s-tanglegrams}.
+Similarly, we can remove the root edge from a $U$-tree rooted at a vertex and incident edge to obtain a pair of rooted trees, but in this case the pair is ordered, so $\Uve=R^2$.
 Finally, the $U$-trees rooted at a vertex may be rooted at either an internal vertex or a leaf.
 The species of $U$-trees rooted at an internal vertex is $E_3(R)$ and the species of $U$-trees rooted at a leaf is $XR $, so $\Uv = E_3(R)+XR$.
 Thus \eqref{e-diss} gives

 and we obtain a formula for the cycle index of $U$,

 The first few terms of $Z_U$ are